rojomisin/chef-play/README.md

 not provided.
 Not needed if source is a directory.
 * `user` - User to run service as.
 Default value: `play`
 * `args` - Array of additional configuration arguments.
 Default value: empty array `[]`
-* `config_params` - Hash of application configuration variables required by application.conf.erb template.
+* `config_variables` - Hash of application configuration variables required by application.conf.erb template.
 Default value: empty hash `{}`
 * `config_template` - Path to configuration template.
 Path can be relative, or if the template file is outside dist path, absolute.
 Default value: `conf/application.conf.erb`